barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

    = note: move occurs because `buffer` has type `std::string::String`, which does not implement the `Copy` trait
 ```

-The error message uses some Rust-specific language, but it is pretty clear.
+The error message uses some Rust-specific language (move?
+Copy trait?), but it is pretty clear: ownership of the buffer is moved into `drop()`, after which the buffer is not usable.

-It is important to note that the `drop` function is not often used in Rust.
-That is because an object can be destructed automatically when it goes out of it's owners scope.
-But the function exists, and it is one of the most beautiful functions in the standard library:
+It is important to note that the `drop` function is used rarely in Rust.
+That is because every object is destructed automatically at the point where its owner's scope ends (which is known at compile time).

+Regardless, the function exists, and it is one of the most beautiful functions in the standard library:

 ```rust
 pub fn drop<T>(_x: T) { }
 ```

-That's all they wrote: take ownership of an `_x` of an unconstrained type T, and go out of scope, resulting in deterministic deconstruction of `_x`.
+That's all they wrote: take ownership of an `_x` of an unconstrained type T, and go out of scope, resulting in the deterministic deconstruction of `_x`.

 ## But what about `std::move`?

 Modern C++ introduced moving ownership.
 The move constructor invalidates the old owner in some agreed-upon way, even if the object is const.
-After the move, the old pointer can (but should not) be used.
+After the move, the old pointer may still be used (but that is not a good idea!).

 ```cpp
 #include <iostream>